cmu-sei/redemption/README.md

-export acr_show_progress=true   # Show progress and timing export acr_warn_unlocated_alerts=true  # Warn when alerts cannot be located in AST export acr_skip_dom=false       # Skip dominator analysis export parser_cache=/host/code/acr/test/cache/  # Cache the output of the ear module, else set to "" export pytest_keep=true         # Keep output of individual modules (ear, brain, etc.).
+export acr_show_progress=true   # Show progress and timing export acr_warn_unlocated_alerts=true  # Warn when alerts cannot be located in AST export acr_skip_dom=false       # Skip dominator analysis export acr_parser_cache=/host/code/acr/test/cache/  # Cache the output of the ear module, else set to "" export acr_parser_cache_verbose=true # Print messages about the cache, for debugging/troubleshooting export acr_gzip_ear_out=true    # Compresses the output of the ear module export pytest_keep=true         # Keep output of individual modules (ear, brain, etc.).
 Regardless, the *.nulldom.json intermediate file is kept. export pytest_no_catch=true     # Break into debugger with "-m pdb" instead of catching exception export REPAIR_MSC12=true        # Repair MSC12-C alerts (By default, the system DOES do the repair.
 The system does not do this repair if this variable is set to `false`)